 Learn more in the exhibition publication.
-Available at the museum and in our online shop.
+Available in our online shop.

 The reasons why restorative action on the Rimini Altarpiece was necessary were obvious at the beginning of the project: Above all, the additions made of fracture-prone modelling plaster to the central cross in the early 1970s caused enormous conservation problems, which endangered the adjacent pressure-sensitive original substance.